jdheyburn/jdheyburn.co.uk/content/blog/automating-instance-hygiene-with-aws-ssm-0/index.md

 2. How to automate command documents with SSM Maintenance Windows
 3. Looking into Automation documents, and integrating them with maintenance windows
 4. Advanced use case for Automation documents

+## tl;dr

+To summarise the key parts of this post:

+- SSM can be used to automate several parts of your estate
+- Command documents are a means of you being able to execute logically indifferent commands across multiple platforms
+- How to write a [basic command document](#terraforming-command-documents) in Terraform
+- How to write a [verbose command document](#terraforming-verbose-command-documents) in Terraform

 ## Pre-requisites